wp-plugins/add-to-any-subscribe/README.txt

 Tags: widget, sidebar, rss, plugin, links, feed, feeds, images, admin, button, Post, posts, subscribe, add to any, addtoany, add, any, email, e-mail, mobile, Google, My, Yahoo, Mixx, iTunes, Feeds
 Requires at least: 2.2
 Tested up to: 2.7
-Stable tag: 0.9.5.5.3
+Stable tag: 0.9.5.5.4

 Helps readers subscribe to your blog using any feed reader.

 == Description ==

-Lets readers **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Pageflakes, and all the rest.
+Helps readers **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Windows Live, and all the rest.
 The button comes with Add to Any's customizable Smart Menu, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.

 * Add to Any Smart Menu
 * Includes all services
 * Services updated automatically
+* WordPress optimized
 * Searchable on key-down
 * Keyboard navigation
-* Google Analytics integration

-Demo: <a href="http://www.addtoany.com/" title="Subscribe, Share, Save buttons">http://www.addtoany.com/</a>
+* Many more publisher and user features

+<a href="http://www.addtoany.com/" title="Subscribe button and sharing button">Demo</a> | <a href="other_notes/">Changelog</a>

 See also, the <a href="/extend/plugins/add-to-any/">Share/Save/Bookmark button</a> plugin.